Quique Setién: Lugo

-In June 2009, Setién became CD Lugo's coach.
+In June 2009, Setién became Lugo's coach.
 He led the side to promotion to the second tier in his third year, a second-ever for the Galicians.

-In the following three years they managed to stay afloat, ranking between positions 11th and 15th.
+In the following three years, they managed to stay afloat, ranking between positions 11th and 15th.

 Las Palmas

-On 19 October 2015, following the dismissal of Paco Herrera, Setién became the new manager of UD Las Palmas in the top flight.
+On 19 October 2015, following the dismissal of Paco Herrera, Setién became the new manager of Las Palmas in the top flight.
 He arrived with them in the relegation zone, and led them to 11th place in his first season.

 On 18 March 2017, Setién announced that he would leave the Canary Islands club at the end of the campaign due to disputes with the board.

 Betis

 On 26 May 2017, Setién was appointed manager of Real Betis on a three-year deal.
-He led the team to the sixth place in his first year, with the subsequent qualification to the group stage of the UEFA Europa League.
+He led the team to the sixth place in his first year, with the subsequent qualification for the group stage of the UEFA Europa League.

-Setién was linked with a move to FC Barcelona in January 2019, but it did not materialise.
+Setién was linked with a move to Barcelona in January 2019, but it did not materialise.
 On 19 May, he announced that he would leave the Estadio Benito Villamarín.

 Barcelona

 Setién signed as head coach of Barcelona on 13 January 2020, replacing the dismissed Ernesto Valverde on a contract lasting to June 2022.
-In his first match in charge, six days later, he managed a 1–0 home victory over Granada CF.
+In his first match in charge, six days later, he managed a 1–0 home victory over Granada.

 The team eventually finished the domestic league in second position, behind Real Madrid.
-On 14 August 2020, they lost 8–2 to FC Bayern Munich in the quarter-finals of the UEFA Champions League, which was the first time in 74 years that the club had conceded eight goals in a game; it was also the first loss by a six-goal margin since 1951.
-He was officially dismissed three days later, subsequently confirming he would take legal actions as he felt the terms of his contract were not respected.
+On 14 August 2020, they lost 8–2 to Bayern Munich in the quarter-finals of the UEFA Champions League, which was the first time in 74 years that the club had conceded eight goals in a game; it was also the first loss by a six-goal margin since 1951.
+He was officially dismissed three days later, subsequently confirming he would take legal action, as he felt the terms of his contract were not respected.

 Villarreal

-Setién returned to management on 25 October 2022, replacing Aston Villa-bound Unai Emery at the helm of Villarreal CF.
+Setién returned to management on 25 October 2022, replacing Aston Villa-bound Unai Emery at the helm of Villarreal.
+He led the side to fifth place, thus qualifying for the Europa League.

+On 5 September 2023, Setién was dismissed due to poor results.

+Beijing Guoan

+On 10 December 2024, Setién was appointed at Beijing Guoan of the Chinese Super League.
+He won Manager of the Month accolades in May and June 2025, but his team's form declined towards the end of his spell, notably losing 6–0 at Shandong Taishan which was an all-time worst for the club.
+He oversaw 32 matches with 17 wins, nine draws and six defeats, and on 5 October resigned for personal reasons, thanking the entire organisation through a farewell message.